 On Thursday there will be the head chef from Frog by Adam Handling; on Friday Roganic; on Saturday The Modern Pantry; and on Sunday Club Gascon.

-The Residence is where you can meet and be served food by some of the world’s top chefs who are doing one-hour, 4-course meals in partnership with Zacapa.
-Magnus Nilsson, Niklas Ekstedt, Manoella Buffara, Sean Gray and Greg Marchand will take turns between Wednesday and Sunday.
+The Residence is where you can meet and be served food by some of the world’s top chefs who are doing one-hour, four-course meals in partnership with Zacapa.
+It’s run by food mogul Andrea Petrini who brought to the event Magnus Nilsson, Niklas Ekstedt, Manoella Buffara, Sean Gray and Greg Marchand; they will take turns between Wednesday and Sunday.

 On top of this, all weekend The Fire Pit will house some of London’s greatest barbecue chefs, who will cook up delicacies in front of the crowd, all hosted by fire chief-in-residence DJ BBQ.
 Headlining is Michelin-starred Swedish chef Niklas Ekstedt, whose re-imagining of traditional Nordic cooking techniques has put him at the forefront of the open-flame cooking revolution.